 The name Obliqua refers to the oblique leaf base.
 The leaves have a shape that ranges from narrow leaves with an acute base to broadly ovate leaves with a truncate or subcordate base.

 Monstera Minima Madison

 This is the smallest known species with a stalk bearing a flower shorter than the leaves.
-It's closely related to Monstera Obliqua but differ by much shorter petioles and truncated leaves.
+It’s closely related to Monstera Obliqua but differs by much shorter petioles and truncated leaves.

 Monstera acuminata has a very distinct habitat with erect petioles.
 In the wild, it flowers more than 15 meters above the ground.

 The individual plant may grow up to 30 meters tall.
 It thoroughly covers the host tree without spreading into branches.